 The Project managers manage the implementation of the play area and ensure community engagement.
 The Building managers manage the building of the play area and ensure the play areas that are robust and safe to use.

 Dream Networks is a UK registered Community Interest Company (C.I.C).
 As a C.I.C social enterprise, all assets owned by Dream Networks are used to operate and sustain the company.
 All profits are used within the community and schools we collaborate with.
-Dream Networks is also in the process of securing an advisory board comprised of 4 members who have experience in STEM education, internal development, corporate partnerships and local manufacturing processes.
+Dream Networks advisory board is comprised of members who have experience in sustainability, corporate partnerships and local manufacturing processes.
 The advisory board members are not liable for the guidance and advice they provide.

 Advisory Board Member- Inclusive Design Practises